 So, yes, if you are one of those pet-sensitive people, being around dogs could trigger your asthma symptoms and threaten your asthma control.
-But that may or may not mean you have to give away your fur balls of love.
+But that may or may not mean you have to give away your furballs of love.

-How do dogs cause asthma or trigger symptoms?
+How do dogs trigger asthma symptoms?

 Many people believe it's the hair of dogs and cats that contain the allergens that trigger symptoms such as wheezing and coughing.
 However, this is not accurate.
 It's actually tiny flakes of skin, called dander, that are most likely to contain allergens.
 Dog saliva and urine also contain allergens and can adhere to the dander.

-It’s not always coming into contact with the actual animal that is the threat either.
+It's not always coming into contact with the actual animal that is the threat either.
 Pet dander and other allergens can collect on furniture, rugs, bedding, clothing and even walls.
-And it often stays there for months.3 It can also be transferred via clothing, so you might be exposed to a pet allergen even in places where pets do not reside.
+And it often stays there for months.2 It can also be transferred via clothing, so you might be exposed to a pet allergen even in places where pets do not reside.

 The level of sensitivity varies among people.
 If you are severely allergic to dogs, your symptoms might trigger as soon as there is contact and not subside for hours, or even days.
 If your sensitivity level is low, you might actually have a reaction days after contact.

 So, it seems that people who have asthma and are allergic to dogs may risk poor asthma control as dog owners.
-But wait–there’s another school of thought.
+But wait--there's another school of thought.

 Could dogs actually help prevent asthma?